ifeoluwaadeyeye210-cpu/task-manager/README.md

 A full-stack web application for managing tasks with authentication and role-based access.

 ## Features
-- User signup/login with JWT
+- Secure signup/login with JWT
-- Create, update, delete tasks
+- Create, update, and delete tasks
 - Role-based access (admin vs user)
 - Responsive UI built with React